agong324/OPS445-Project/README.md

 This will be hosted locally for demonstration purposes only.

+## Prerequisites:
+- python virtual environment started
+- psycopg2-binary installed with database setup
+- provide the database credentials in opsblog/settings.py
+- all required libraries from requirements.txt have been installed

 ## To run the project:

 - adjust opsblog/settings.py to fit your URL requirement.